“My bed is elevated and I STILL get acid reflux overnight! Help!”

 A person may even cough in their sleep — keeping their partner from a good night’s sleep.

-“Acid reflux is when the normal stomach acid regurgitates up into the esophagus,” notes Jay Desai, MD.
-Dr. Desai specializes in colonoscopy, upper endoscopy and consultative gastroenterology at New York Gastroenterology Associates in NYC, NY.
+“Acid reflux is when the normal stomach acid regurgitates up into the esophagus,” notes Jay Desai, MD, who specializes in colon cancer screening, upper endoscopy and consultative gastroenterology at the New York Gastroenterology Associates.